municipioriogrande/citybus-gtfs/README.md

 3. View changes if required by running: `sh view.sh`
 4. Once everything is OK you can build a zipped bundle of gtfs feed using the command: `sh build.sh`

+## Transitfeed

+For using tools in transit feed repo, read its docs [here](https://github.com/google/transitfeed/wiki)

 ## License

 Distributed under MIT, see license [here](LICENSE)